-Health experts are reminding partygoers to drink plenty of water, to eat well and to avoid taking unnecessary risks when it comes to alcohol and drugs.
+Health experts are reminding partygoers to drink plenty of water, to eat well and to avoid taking unnecessary risks when it comes to alcohol and illegal drugs.

-Suzy Calder from Highland Alcohol and Drug Partnership said: “This year we’re keen to help people stay safe by reminding them that a carnival atmosphere does not reduce the risks associated with taking illicit drugs.
+“This year we’re keen to help people stay safe by reminding them that a carnival atmosphere does not reduce the risks associated with taking illicit drugs.

 “We would urge anyone attending Rockness not to dabble, and remind them that if they simply cannot say no then they should at least let a close and reliable friend know what they’ve taken so that if they do need medical help we have a clear picture of what’s going on.

 “It’s also worth pointing out that you have no idea what you’re buying or exposing yourself to when it comes to drugs.
 Powders are easily mixed with a variety of cheap hazardous substances which could cause your body untold harm.

 “We want people going to the festival to enjoy themselves but we would urge them not to overindulge as the consequences could prove fatal.
 Rockness is a much loved event so why risk your health and your life?
 You can have fun and party safely.

 “If you or your friends have taken something and start to feel unwell please seek medical help immediately.
 Time is critical.
 Taking drugs affects you in many ways: your vision may be impaired, your senses are heightened and numbed at the same time so you might expose yourself to other harm by losing your inhibitions or risking your personal safety.”